 Matt said of the recorded retreat, "We have a very unique story that God has taken us through, where we've made these personal discoveries.
-And we think there are principles that have emerged that are really beneficial, I think, for the Church and for the nation right now.
+And we think there are principles that have emerged that are really beneficial, I think, for the Church and for the nation.
 We're laying out biblical principles for how the church can engage on the race issues."

 'This is the Place Where Change Starts' – It Starts with You

 Will added for those who'll participate, "This is you bringing it right into your home, right into your family, right into your community.
 Because this is the place where change starts.
 It starts with us, right at this level."

 "I think that the solution to racism in America right now is going to be like a ripple effect.
 It's going to start small and it's going to grow," Matt suggested.
 "So what Will and I have worked through, it began in our homes, in our families, in our little personal relationship.
 And it's spreading out from there.
 I believe that the power of this retreat, the power of this kind of discussion and conversation taking place, is that it can happen in our homes.
 It can happen in our living rooms."

 Will added, "We're going to impact the nation through every home, connected through series like this."